 Tax Transcript Processing Date Column

 The Processing Date is the same as the date beside the cycle code.
-They both also show when the IRS has to either give an 846 refund issued code, or post any other code(s), or to resequence the return (send it back through the system) when this happens it’ll be pushed back to future cycle week.
+They both also show when the IRS has to either give an 846 refund issued code, or post any other code(s), or resequence the return (send it back through the system) when this happens it’ll be pushed back to a future cycle week.
 THESE DATES DO NOT CHANGE.
 As they’re the “original” dates and dates beside any code don’t change they’ll just add new codes with new dates.

 Tax Transcript Explanation of Transaction

-You will need to watch your tax account transcript frequently and follow the EXPLANATION OF TRANSACTION section on your tax account transcript and wait until you see the 846 Refund issued Transaction code post on your transcript, indicating that you will be getting a refund and your direct deposit date has already been determined.
+You will need to watch your tax account transcript frequently and follow the EXPLANATION OF TRANSACTION section on your tax account transcript and wait until you see the 846 Refund issued Transaction code posted on your transcript, indicating that you will be getting a refund and your direct deposit date has already been determined.
 The date next to the 846 Refund Issued is when the IRS should send your tax refund to your financial institution.

 806 – W-2 or 1099 withholdings this shows the amount of Federal that was held out the whole year the amount beside it should show (- $x.xx) amount because that’s what is owed to you.